Scientific Journal Articles

 [download PDF] -

-Thomas, et al. 2019.
-Social networks and quitting in a national cohort of Australian Aboriginal and Torres Strait Islander smokers [show abstract ▼] [hide abstract ▲] [access full article]
+Nahhas, et al. 2019.
+Cigarette brand preferences of adolescent and adult smokers in the United States, 2013-2014 [show abstract ▼] [hide abstract ▲] [access full article]

 Abstract